-There is no easier, simpler way to improve your tea than water.
-Water is the medium of tea.
-Since ancient times it has been known as "the Mother of Tea".
-Like tea, water is incredibly sensitive, taking the shape of whatever container it is placed in, adapting and flowing with the contours of the land-it has always been a tremendously important Daoist symbol.
-In fact, the Dao itself is often called "the Watercourse Way."
+√ here is no easier, simpler way to improve your tea or your life than water.
+Water is the medium of Tea, as it is the medium of life.
+Since ancient times it has been known as the "Mother of Tea".
+Like Tea, water is incredibly sensitive, taking the shape of whatever container it is placed in, adapting and flowing with the contours of the land, and consequently it has always been a tremendously important Daoist symbol.
+In fact, the Dao itself is often called the "Watercourse Way."
 Water always finds the easiest route, flowing through, under, over or around obstacles effortlessly.
 It also always seeks the lowest place, teaching us the power of humility.
 When we put ourselves beneath the lessons we wish to learn, they flow into us.

-The ancient fascination with water, especially by tea mystics, hasn't gone from the world.
-In Japan, Masaru Emoto has published a two-volume series called Messages from Water.
+The ancient fascination with water, especially by Tea mystics, hasn't gone from the world.
+The Japanese water magician, Masaru Emoto, published his seminal work, Hidden Messages in Water changing forever the way we heal with water.
 In his experiments, he photographs water crystals that are flash-frozen.
-He has compared crystals from healing springs and polluted waters, as well as the differences between water that was exposed to love and joy versus that exposed to hatred.
+He compares crystals from healing springs and polluted waters, as well as the differences between water that was exposed to love and joy versus that exposed to hatred; and water exposed to sounds, words and music as well.
 The positive waters form crystals that are beautiful and symmetrical, whereas the negative crystals are discordant and ugly.
-Half the earth is water; and the human body itself is 75% water, so it is easy to see why Chajin have always sought out magical waters to compliment their teas.
+Half the earth is water; and the human body itself is 50 to 70% water.
+It is easy to see why Chajin have always sought out magical waters to compliment their tea, and how more attention to the water you drink, and the energy structure of it, is a healing shift.

 There is an old Chinese saying that a great tea is ruined by poor water, but an average tea can be made great with special water.
 It's a shame that we have deprived ourselves of the great variety of water that was once available to tea lovers.
-In ancient times, water was divided into Heaven and Earth, and they tried many kinds of water with certain teas: water from snow or rain, and maybe even snow melted from certain locations or times, like the first snow to gather on the lower branches of a plum tree.
-And from the earth they took water from certain springs and streams, or even rivulets in the center of great rivers, like the famed "Tiger's Eye" that once rotated in the center of the Yellow River and was renowned for its ability to enhance a certain kind of green tea.
-Tea sages carried magical waters in gourds, stored them in stone urns and went to amazing lengths to fulfill the alchemy of tea.
+In ancient times, water was divided into Heaven and Earth, and they tried many kinds of water with certain teas: water from snow or rain, and even snow melted from certain locations or times, like the first snow to gather on the lower branches of a plum tree.
+And from the Earth, they took water from certain springs and streams, or even rivulets in the center of great rivers, like the famed "Tiger's Eye" that once rotated in the center of the Yellow River and was renowned for its ability to enhance a certain kind of green tea.
+Tea sages carried magical waters in gourds, stored them in stone urns and went to amazing lengths to fulfill the alchemy of Tea.

-I sometimes imagine myself by some ancient spring, brewing up the Elixir of Life with its crystal waters; or inside a hut melting snow from the highest peaks to steep my old-growth Puerh from the lowest jungles-bringing sky and earth together through my human efforts.
-Such poetic visions transport me to other times more akin to the magical spirit of tea.
-Perhaps it was the tea that told me tales of its past, reminding us all of a cleaner, brighter earth that could be again, if we but change our ways.
-In the meantime, let's discuss some ways we can improve our tea through water in this day and age.
+I sometimes imagine myself by some ancient spring, brewing up the Elixir of Life with its crystal waters; or inside a hut melting snow from the highest peaks to steep my old-growth puerh from the lowest jungles-bringing Sky and Earth together through my human efforts.
+Such poetic visions transport me to other times more akin to the magical spirit of Tea.
+Perhaps it was a puerh that told me tales of its past, reminding us both of a cleaner, brighter Earth that could be again, if we but change our ways...